 Maxxis: Best for Selection

-All three of Maxxis’ fat bike tires are available in 26” and 27.5” diameters.
+All five of Maxxis’ fat bike tires are available in 26” and 27.5” diameters, except for the Chronicle which is just 27.5.
 Widths are model-specific without much choice, so some fat bike owners will find the right Maxxis tire for their terrain is not available in a size appropriate for their frame.

 Available treads show Maxxis’ off-road focus, with Minion FBF and FBR models borrowing names and tread patterns from their well-known mountain bike counterparts.
 The Minion FBR should suit most riders looking for a tall tread in soft terrain such as mud in snow, with higher speed trail riding in mind.
 The Minion FBF is a bit extreme, and only the most aggressive riders in the most challenging conditions will benefit from its massive knobs for use as a front tire.
 The Colossus’ knobs are shallower than either Minion model but tall by any other standard, making it a good all-around at home in the flat but capable of tackling some trails.

 Buyers looking for a tubeless Maxxis tire should make sure that “TR” is prominently featured in product descriptions or packaging, as well as on the tire itself.
-Find Maxxis tires here.
+Find Maxxis tires here on Amazon.

 Terrene: Most Versatile